evan-day/nginx-rewriting-image/README.md

 * End goal is to have a Docker image that can be referenced in container based deployments of websites.
 * Will most likely be able to find something on Stackoverflow that accomplishes our goals
 * Passing in an Nginx configuration file as part of a Docker build from the base nginx image, will most likely be all that we need to do

+### Known Issues

+* In Kubernetes, attempting to access a HTML file directly appears to eventually cause a time out.
+Workaround will be to any links that are used in the websites will directly refer to the pretty URL and not the file itself